Kraisie/SeriesTracker/README.md

 * Check every period of time if there are new episodes/seasons of a series or an `Update All Series`-Button
     * Period changeable in Settings
     * Change interval of back-ups in settings
-* Let User add a series manually with the same options everywhere, fix the current ones
+* Let User add or edit a series manually with the same options everywhere, fix the current ones
     * Check all given Data if they are valid
+* Label that shows that series that get found by TVDB will lose their edit when updating

 #### FXML
 * FIX FUCKING EVERYTHING FXML